Gateway Courses in Arts & Humanities

 AGRS 10B: Introduction to Ancient Rome

 Investigation of the main achievements and tensions in Roman culture from Romulus to the High Empire.
 Key sources for literature, history, and material culture are studied in order to reveal Roman civilization in its political and social context.
 All materials are read in English.
-Satisfies Arts & Literature, Historical Studies and Philosophy & Values Breadth.
-Course catalog link.
+Satisfies Arts & Literature, Historical Studies or Philosophy & Values Breadth.
+Course catalog link

 Art Practice